Skip to main content

 1. Identify the route.
 Make sure the number came from subscription usage, API key billing, SDK estimate, provider route, or gateway route.

-3. Name the invalidator.
-Look for model switches, MCP changes, whole-tool denial, /compact, upgrade timing, provider change, TTL expiry, subagents, forks, worktree changes, or directory scope changes.
+4. Name the invalidator.
+Look for model switches, effort changes, MCP changes, whole-tool denial, /compact, upgrade timing, provider change, TTL expiry, subagents, forks, worktree changes, or directory scope changes.

 If the real symptom is a plan-window interruption, use Claude Code rate limit or Claude Code rate limit reached.
 Cache math can explain why a session used more input, but it is not the full quota recovery playbook.